codehub-kirans/sveltekit-kirans/src/lib/posts/nixos-reproducible-linux-distributions.md

 Nix also allows users to create multiple profiles that point to different sets of packages in the store.
 A profile is simply a symlink to a store path that contains a manifest file that lists the packages in the profile.
 Users can switch between profiles atomically and roll back to previous versions if needed.
 Nix also supports garbage collection, which removes unused packages from the store to free up disk space.

-### How to install NixOS on your machine or in a virtual environment?
+## Installing NixOS on your machine or in a virtual environment

 - Download the NixOS ISO image from the official website.
 You can choose between GNOME and KDE desktop environments, or a minimal image if you prefer.
 For this post, I will use the minimal image and use the console installer.